 One of Culture Amp’s core values is: “Trust people to make decisions.”
 Our Learn Yourself Up program embraces that value whilst harnessing the concept of crowdsourcing.

-We allocate a budget on a quarterly basis — currently $15,000 — to be used by the entire company.
-From that budget anyone in the company can put themselves through any training without having to seek approval.
+We allocate $1,000 per Camper per year to use to put themselves through any training without having to seek approval.
 They simply sign up through a shared spreadsheet and then pay a co-contribution (Culture Amp pays 90 cents in the dollar for work-related learning, or 50 cents in the dollar for personal learning).

 The reason for the co-contribution is it changes how people think.
 Whilst for work-related learning this is only a small amount, you still have to invest your own money.
 This personal contribution reinforces the idea that training is inherently valuable — and not just a free perk of working at Culture Amp.